 Taking a day-trip around the island

-Public transportation in turn tends to be slow and won’t take you to a lot of the places you’ll want to visit as a tourist, so a whistlestop tour of Madeira is difficult to pull off with buses.
+Public transportation is often very slow and won’t take you to many of the places you’ll want to visit as a tourist, so a whistlestop tour of Madeira using only buses is not a practical option.

-We recommend these day tours in Madeira for sampling some of the best sights!
+We recommend these day tours in Madeira:

-Madeira: Best of the East Tour from Funchal | This 8-hour tour will show you the island’s epic central mountain peaks, as well as the town of Santana known for its traditional straw-roof houses.
-A good mix of landscapes and villages and a nice tour for first-time Madeira. |
+This complete 8-hour tour will show you the island’s epic central mountain peaks, as well as the town of Santana known for its traditional straw-roof houses.
+This is the usual recommended tour for first-time Madeira, offering a good mix of landscapes and villages.